 Reporting that displays an obvious and meaningful commitment to educating ordinary South Africans about their personal finances.
 Topics covered can include savings, investments, debt, retirement, financial planning, budgeting and medical aid.

-The entries should interpret and present complex information in an easy-to-follow and engaging way for a consumer audience.
+The entries should succeed in interpreting and presenting complex information in an easy-to-follow and engaging way for the consumer audience.

-Ultimately, the work submitted should help South Africans improve their understanding of money management and financial planning.
+Ultimately, the work submitted should contribute to the betterment of the lives of South Africans by improving their money management and financial planning abilities.

-Entries are open to media/journalists from across Africa.
+The panel invites entries from across Africa.
 Stories should focus on the growth of the continent in terms of investments, infrastructural development, economic progress and related topics.
-Stories can be presented from a particular country's perspective, but should reflect on continental issue on the whole.
+Stories may reflect a particular country's perspective, but should reflect on the continental issue as a whole.

 One entry per journalist (co-authored articles are accepted).